Llamaware/EnkephalinTimer/README.md

 - Display notification when Enkephalin is completely refilled

+- Works even when computer is in sleep mode

 ## Usage

 1. Enter your current Enkephalin amount and your maximum Enkephalin limit.